-Figure 4.
-Heatmap of Pearson correlation coefficients for pairwise comparisons of a compound's effect on cell viability on the panel of 18 tested lung adenocarcinoma cell lines.
-Chemical structures of and literature references to the used HDAC and LSD1 inhibitors can be found in Supporting Figure 8a.
+Figure 5.
+Heatmap of Pearson correlation coefficients for pairwise comparisons of inhibitor effects on cell viability on the panel of 18 tested lung adenocarcinoma cell lines.
+Chemical structures of and literature references to the used HDAC (KK16, Vorinostat) and LSD1 (AW84, JSF81) inhibitors can be found in Supporting Figure 8a.

-Further support for on-target cellular KDM inhibition was observed in cells treated with 3a as evidenced by a shift to overall increased histone H3.1 and H3.2 mass.
+Further support for on-target cellular KDM inhibition was observed in cells treated with 3a as evidenced by a shift to overall increased masses of histones H3.1 and H3.2.
 This was shown by quantitative analysis of LC-MS data of histone proteins extracted from HEK293T cells treated with 3a for 24 h, revealing a shift towards higher modification states (Supporting Figures 9-12).
-The corresponding immunoblots of histone extracts showed an increase in the levels of H3K4me3, H3K9me3, H3K27me3, and H3K36me3 upon treatment with 3a, with no obvious changes in the levels of acetyl lysine (K-ac) (Figure 5a and Supporting Figure 13).
+The corresponding immunoblots of histone extracts also manifested an increase in the levels of H3K4me3, H3K9me3, H3K27me3, and H3K36me3 methylation states upon treatment with 3a, with no obvious changes in the levels of acetyl lysine (K-ac) (Figure 6a and Supporting Figure

+13).
 This observation indicates an overall increase in histone H3 methylation, and methylation-specific action of 3a rather than unspecific effects on chromatin (e.g. via changes in acetylation).

-An increase in histone H3K9 trimethylation was also observed by immunofluorescence microscopy upon treatment of KYSE-150 cancer cells with 3a and its synthetic derivatives 3b-e (Figure 5b and Supporting Figure 14).
-Importantly, for the less polar derivatives 3b and 3c, lower concentrations were required to reach the same level of increased trimethylation.
-Dose-dependent studies manifested an EC50 value of 40.5 μM for 3a, 3.3 μM for 3b, and 10 μM for 3c, consistent with the improved antiproliferative effects of 3b/c on cells (Table 3), likely caused by the enhanced cell permeability relative to 3a.
+An increase in histone H3K9 trimethylation was also observed by immunofluorescence microscopy upon treatment of KYSE-150 cancer cells with 3a and its synthetic derivatives 3b-e (Figure 6b and Supporting Figure 14).
+Importantly, for the less polar derivatives 3b and 3c, lower concentrations were required to reach the same apparent level of increased trimethylation.
+Dose-dependent studies manifested an EC50 value of $40.5 \mu M$ for 3a, $3.3 \mu M$ for 3b, and $10 \mu M$ for 3c, consistent with the improved antiproliferative effects of 3b/c on cells (Table 3), likely caused by the enhanced cell permeability relative to 3a.
+The potency of our compounds to upregulate histone trimethylation in the lower micromolar range is remarkable considering that other iron chelators such as deferiprone 2 and its derivatives only showed similar effects at concentrations of 100 or even up to $250 \mu M$.

-Figure 5.
+Figure 6.
 Treatment of cells with 3a causes histone hypermethylation. a) Representative immunoblots of histone extracts from HEK293T cells treated with DMSO or 3a for 24 h. b) Immunofluorescence microscopy of KYSE-150 cells treated with DMSO or 3a for 72 h stained for H3K9 trimethylation.

-Moreover, deferasirox and its analogues (3a-c) increased the H3K9me3 staining in U2OS cells ectopically expressing JMJD2A in a concentration-dependent manner, suggesting that these compounds can directly inhibit demethylation by JMJD2A in cells.
+Moreover, deferasirox and its analogues (3a-c) increased the H3K9me3 staining in U2OS cells ectopically expressing JMJD2A in a concentration-dependent manner, suggesting that these compounds may quite directly inhibit demethylation by JMJD2A in cells.
 However, a dose-dependent increase in H3K9me3 is also observed in cells overexpressing the catalytically inactive H188A variant of JMJD2A at higher concentrations (in particular 3c), suggesting that these compounds may affect hypermethylation by also affecting endogenous KDMs or via other mechanisms.
 This is not unexpected as demonstrated by the promiscuity of KDM inhibition by 3a in vitro (Table 2).
-Interestingly, consistent with the data obtained for the cell proliferation assays (Table 3), the cellular inhibition of JMJD2A was enhanced by an order of magnitude for the non-polar derivatives 3b and 3c relative to the more polar compounds (Figure 6 and Supporting Figure 15, Supporting Table 3).
+Interestingly, consistent with the data obtained for the cell proliferation assays (Table 3), the cellular inhibition of JMJD2A was enhanced by an order of magnitude for the non-polar derivatives 3b and 3c relative to the more polar compounds (Figure 7 and Supporting Figure 15, Supporting Table 3).